CBDOO at your service

 We'll look at each property according to flower type below.

-Growing flowers :
+Growing flowers

-So-called indoor are grown indoors and are generally highly prized and of superior quality.
+So-called indoor flowers are grown indoors and are generally highly prized and of superior quality.
 Indoor cultivation stimulates the growth of the plant, which is less exposed to pests and protected from the elements, so its CBD content is more concentrated.

 Which flowers for which uses?

-The indica is a mountain plant that grows at high altitude in India, Pakistan and Afghanistan.
+Cannabis indica is a mountain plant that grows at high altitudes in India, Pakistan and Afghanistan.
 Resembling a bush, its flowers are highly prized for their relaxing effects and high CBD content.
+Cannabis sativa originates from the tropical regions of Africa and Asia.

-The plant sativa plant is always larger than theindica sometimes reaching 1.90 metres when theindica doesn't exceed 90 centimetres.
+Cannabis sativa is always taller than indica.
+It can sometimes reach 1.90 metres, while indica doesn't exceed 90 centimetres.
 But its flowers are less abundant and more energizing.

 Each plant has its own unique properties, taste and flavour.
 Each variety has a specific CBD content: high or low.